Role of mechanical effects on the excitation spectra of microwave-dressed Rydberg states in a cold atomic cloud: Modeling

 The blue traces in Fig. \ref{espectroteorico} show the relative change in the \emph{ground state} population (representative of the IR absorption) obtained after integration over $R$ and $\theta$ using the two pair-distance distributions $p(R)$ and $g(R)$.
 The red traces correspond to the variation of the \emph{total} atomic population (MOT brightness).
 The parameters used in the calculations are indicated in the figure caption.
 The values of the parameters $\kappa, \ \Omega_{Opt},\ \Omega_{MW}$ and $\Gamma$ are representative of the actual experimental conditions.
 The rates $\gamma_0$, $\gamma$ and $\eta $ were estimated from the transient signal evolutions presented in Fig. \ref{transitorios}. \\

 The theoretical modeling relies on several simplifying assumptions among which: a) Small number of basis states limited to Rydberg levels 55D and 54F of Rb. b) Neglect of the spin orbit interaction (preventing the inclusion of states 56P in the basis set). c) Simplistic treatment of the vdW interaction for pairs of Rydberg atoms in $\ket{D,D}$ states considered isotropic.
-This is a consequence of the reduced number of states included in the basis set [assumption a)]. d) Frozen cloud approximation. e) Simplistic inter-atomic distance distribution for atom pairs. f) Rate equation treatment of the atomic evolution. g) Constant decay rates independent of the pair geometry and magnetic sublevels.
+This is a consequence of the reduced number of states included in the basis set [assumption a)]. d) Frozen cloud approximation. e) Ensemble of independent pairs.
+No many body effect was considered. f) Simplistic inter-atomic distance distribution for atom pairs. g) Rate equation treatment of the atomic evolution. h) Constant decay rates independent of the pair geometry and magnetic sublevels. i) Steady state solution of the rate equations system.

-Nevertheless, in spite of the many simplifying assumptions, the model succeeds in reproducing the essential features of the spectroscopic observations.
+Nevertheless, in spite of its many simplifying assumptions, the model succeeds in reproducing the essential features of the spectroscopic observations.
 It correctly reproduces the absorption/MOT-brightness peaks observed for MW frequencies resonant with Rydberg transitions which are the consequence of the the AT effect.
 It also predicts the increase in transparency/atom-loss over a broad MW frequency range corresponding from the lifting of the $\{\ket{D,F},\ket{D,F}\}$ dressed atom-pair energy degeneracy by the DDI.\\